 - On acceptance into the SPJIMR-SPIC, each start-up may suitably mention this in their presentations to clients as well as investors, thereby getting an opportunity to gain from the credibility established by their alma-mater over the last few decades.

 - Participation in innovation led events and sessions related to entrepreneurship which are scheduled by SPJIMR-SPIC which can accelerate the execution and go-to-market plans of the start-ups

-- Introducing the start-ups to potential investors and VCs for investment pitches to be made in an effort to help raise capital required.
+- Introducing the start-ups to potential investors and VCs for investment pitches to be made in an effort to help raise the capital required.

 The selection process will commence every quarter and will involve an application to be submitted, which is uploaded on this website.
 A minimum of 15 start-ups will be selected for the next step involving the signing of an MOU which lays down the terms for this association.
 After the successful due-diligence and eventual acceptance into the SPJIMR-SPIC, the start-ups will begin to interact with the Start-up Incubation Centre.

 We look forward to seeing all those interested in starting in this exciting, challenging & path breaking entrepreneurial journey.

 For any further contact for any doubts & clarifications required please write to: email@example.com or reach out to Mr. Shirish Kotmire, Head of SPJIMR’s Start-Up Incubation Centre at firstname.lastname@example.org.

 Direct: 022 61454 391